 Breakfast, lunch, dinner, snacks.
 A cereal bar can help you out with any/all of these if required.

-A shower is a real and beautiful thing.
+A wet wipe shower is a real and beautiful thing.
 It’s also much easier than queueing for the shower.
-Bring lots.
+Bring lots – make sure they’re fully compostable like these wet wipes though – the plastic ones are a nightmare for the environment.

 Because it doesn’t grow on trees and you’ll need some.